jdanders/calibre-plugin-language-cleaner/README.md

 ## Installation

 To install:
-* Download zip file from the [releases](https://github.com/jdanders/calibre-plugin-language-cleaner/releases) page, or create zip from source as described below
+* Download zip file from the [releases](https://github.com/jdanders/calibre-plugin-language-cleaner/releases) page, or create a zip file from source as described below
 * In calibre choose Preference -> Plugins -> Load plugin from file
 * Choose the zip file, and the plugin should show up under "File type plugins"

 To use:
 * Choose the book you'd like and make sure you have an epub format (so convert to epub if you don't already have that format)
 * Now do "Convert book" and choose to convert from Epub to Epub (or whatever destination format you want)
-* Wait until longer than usual job completes, due the very inefficient way this plugin works
+* Wait until longer than usual job completes, due the very inefficient way this plugin works (can be a minute per book or more)

-To create install zip from source:
+To create install zip file from source:
 * create a zip file with the three files: `cleaner.py`, `__init__.py`, and `plugin-import-name-language_clean_plugin.txt` called `Language_Cleaner.zip`.
 This command may help in Linux.

 `zip Language_Cleaner cleaner.py __init__.py plugin-import-name-language_clean_plugin.txt`